mystique09/mystique09/README.md

-## Hey, I'm Benjie Ben Garcia 👋
+## Hey, I'm Benjie Ben

-I am a self-taught web developer and a hobbyist programmer with UI/UX design skills (Front-end designer).
-I'm from Cebu City, Philippines. 🇵🇭
+I am a self-taught programmer.
+I'm from Philippines.

 I started coding way back in 2019.
 I really wanted to become a professional programmer at that time.
 I started with Lua and Javascript, but I focused more on Javascript because of Web development.
 Designing and coding challenges are my happiness. 😊

-> “Knowledge is power.” – Francis Bacon

-I'm not that good when it comes to design, but I am willing to learn more and grow in this field.

-## What I'm focusing on 😗

-I'm improving my Javascript skills, design and backend skills: ReactJS, NodeJS, ExpressJS and MongoDB.

-## My stack ⤵️
+## My stack

 Tools that I've used or worked with.